battlecode/battlecode21/README.md

 - `/engine`: Game engine
 - `/visualizer`: Game visualizer

+## Development

+### Website

+To run the website locally, first start the backend by following the instructions in `/backend`, and then start the frontend by following the instructions in `/frontend`.
+The website should then be reachable at http://localhost:3000.

+### Engine

+To be updated.

 ## Notes for porting this to battlecode21

 When Battlecode 2021 comes around, it will probably useful to reuse a fair amount of this codebase.
 Mainting git history is nice, but not trivial.
 The following steps were taken to port `battlecode19` to this repo and maintain history (assuming we start in this repo):